quetzaluz/xlsx-stream-reader/README.md

 # xlsx-stream-reader
 ======

-Memory efficinet minimalist streaming XLSX reader that can handle piped streams as input.
+Memory efficient minimalist streaming XLSX reader that can handle piped streams as input.
 Events are emmited while reading the stream.